isovector/certainty-by-construction/src/book/1-agda.lagda.md

   my-tuple-first = my-tuple ._×⅋_.proj₁
 ```

-The other form is we can omit the dot, and put the field name *before* the tuple:
+You will notice that we needed to give a *fully-qualified* field name here.
+Rather than just writing `field:proj₁` we needed to give `expr:_×⅋_.proj₁` in
+full.
+But don't fret, this is still the field name.
+We'll see momentarily how to
+clean things up.

+Our other means for projecting fields out of records is via the *record
+selector* syntax.
+Under this syntax, we use the field name as if we were making
+a function call:

 ```agda
   my-tuple-second : Bool
   my-tuple-second = _×⅋_.proj₂ my-tuple
 ```

-The attentive reader will notice that this syntax looks a lot like a function
+The reason that record selector syntax looks like a function call is because it
-call---which, in a very real sense, it is!
-These two syntactic forms are
+*is* a function call.
+Every record field `field:f` of type `type:F` in record
+`type:R` gives rise to a function `field:f` `:` `type:R → F`.

+Record access and record selectors just different syntax for the exact same
-completely equivalent to Agda, and it's a matter of personal preference as to
+functionality, and it's a matter of personal preference as to which you pick.
-which you pick.
-Personally, I prefer using the prefix form, because it means I
+Personally, I like using record selectors, because it means I can forget the
-can forget the fact that I'm working with *records* and think only about
+fact that I'm working with *records* and think only about *functions.*
-*functions.*

 In reading the above, it cannot have escaped your attention that these two call
-sites are *ugly.* What is this `_×_.proj₁` nonsense?
-Do we really need to use a
+sites are *ugly.* What is this `expr:_×⅋_.proj₁` nonsense?
+Do we really need to
-fully-qualified name every time we want to access a field?
-Fortunately, we do
+use a fully-qualified name every time we want to access a field?
+Fortunately, we
+do not.

-not.
-Believe it or not, every `record` creates a new `module` with the same
+Believe it or not, every `keyword:record` creates a new `keyword:module` with
-name.
-Thus, we can bring `field:proj₁` and `field:proj₂` into the top-level scope by opening
+the same name.
+Thus, we can bring `field:proj₁` and `field:proj₂` into the
-our new module, allowing us to rewrite the previous two definitions as such:
+top-level scope by opening our new module, allowing us to rewrite the previous
+two definitions as:

 ```agda